The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh6.googleusercontent.com/8nEQkjN3xBIRAYPACbpdpuwlEDjJMJzNjkxyPXyNq26JFv9tBNPX1tmku5QoAbplHdNwO-m8yK86eQIJBGyxUEIb5a4Wp8ehJxs2r4JELDXGh8eGLVoH0GIK-HZrjvIG_7ZKQgUU)

-At this level, Asylum gets buffed to increase all healing received by 10% (including it's own regen) when players are standing within it, allowing for easier healing when Asylum is up.
+At this level, Asylum gets buffed to increase all healing received by 10% (including its own regen) when players are standing within it, allowing for easier healing when Asylum is up.

 **\[Lvl 80] Temperance**